 Labradors are dog species that are eager to learn.
 They are so intelligent that they can be trained at any age period.
 So Labrador owners are always in continuous doubt about the right age to start training.
-Conflicts still exist in deciding the right time for starting your Formation du Labrador.
+Conflicts still exist in deciding the right time for starting your Labrador training.

 Some experienced dog trainers suggest that training should not be provided until the Labrador reaches 6 months of age.
 This suggestion implies that puppies should be left alone for a period and they should be kept happy for some time.